-The big questions when it comes to emotions are why are they sometimes very difficult to control and how can we learn to foster emotions in a skilled and healthy manner?
+The big questions when it comes to emotions are, why are they sometimes very difficult to control and, how can we learn to foster emotions in a skilled and healthy manner?

 Defining Emotional Health

-Emotional health is not merely the dearth of mental health.
-Just as the absence of depression does not mean that someone is happy or emotionally healthy.
+Emotional health is not merely the dearth of mental illness, just as the absence of depression does not mean that someone is happy or emotionally healthy.

-The Characteristics of Emotional Health
+The Characteristics Of Emotional Health

 Emotional health is steeped in positive characteristics, meaning that positive emotions are pertinent to achieving emotional health.

-Putting it into Practice
+Putting It Into Practice

-While positive psychology can offer.
-Whilst positive psychology can have a strong influence on emotional health, mental illness often requires multidisciplinary, long term intervention strategies of which positive psychology is just one component.
-This does not mean that someone suffering from mental illness cannot achieve emotional health, it just means they may require more input over a longer period on time.
+While positive psychology can have a strong influence on emotional health, curing mental illnesses often requires multidisciplinary, long-term intervention strategies of which positive psychology is just one component.
+This does not mean that people suffering from mental illnesses cannot eventually achieve emotional health, it just means that they may require more input over a longer period on time.

-Visit The Help Guide for more information, tips and practices.
+Visit The Help Guide for more information, tips, and practices.

 The Help Guide (2016).
 Improving emotional health: Strategies and tips for good mental health.
 Retrieved from http://www.helpguide.org/articles/emotional-health/improving-emotional-health.htm.